hallahan/LeafletPlayback/README.md

 ![alt text](https://raw.github.com/hallahan/LeafletPlayback/master/docs/screenshots/readme.png)

 The demo demonstrates the usage of the plug-in in the context of having the replay of GPS tracks trigger Virtual Fences.
 The location of the GPS tracks during playback are sent to Esri's [Geoloqi](https://geoloqi.com/) API which consumes location updates and fires GeoTrigger messages when a [Virtual Fence](http://en.wikipedia.org/wiki/Geo-fence) is crossed.
-[Read More...](https://github.com/hallahan/LeafletPlayback/blob/master/docs/demo.md)
+[See Demo Documentation...](https://github.com/hallahan/LeafletPlayback/blob/master/docs/demo.md)

 ## GPS Data Format